dkkmartin/searchable-dropdown/notes.md

 ### Reusability

-Currently, the component uses hardcoded IDs (`fruits-input`, `lb-fruit-`) and labels.
+Currently, the component uses some hardcoded IDs and labels.
 To make the component reusable, these should be dynamically generated or passed in via properties.

 ### Click Outside to Close